 A sudden swollen or bulging belly should be checked, especially when accompanied by lethargy.
 Usually, a usually active guppy becomes less aggressive, significantly changing its usual movement patterns.

 However, overfeeding should not be a major cause of concern.
 This can be noted when they have an extra large belly after eating.
 This should disappear after some time due to digestion.
-However, managing and controlling when plus what they eat in a tank is very important.
+However, managing and controlling when and what they eat in a tank is very important.

 Critical conditions like swollen bellies from infections and diseases should be alarming.
 It is okay to worry because treating certain infections in fish is never easy.
 Continuous cases can confuse when identifying a male guppy with a big belly from a pregnant guppy that is not giving birth.